DNS-Hackathon/Poisonlicious/docs/cache-poisonlicious-presentation.md

 - **Efficiency Loss:** Without data sharing between resolvers, the system becomes inefficient when the same queries are made frequently.

+- **Environmental Impact:** More workload for the resolver, the authoritative servers and the network.

 ---

 ## The Proposed Solution: